mhan06/srl-feedback-tool/README.md

 # SRL Feedback Tool

-This tool displays personalized feedback for students with color-coded sections and allows simple emoji reactions and comments to be recorded (next step: saving the data).
+This tool displays a single personalized feedback message combining all SRLs dimensions.
+Students can respond using emoji reactions and add comments.

+🟢 Built for GitHub Pages.
+🛠️ Future: Store responses using Firebase or Google Sheets API.